rydmike/adaptive_theme_demo/README.md

 ## Adaptive design

-In this example, we will create a custom theme that is adaptive to the platform it runs on.
-We will let Android use default Material-3 design when it comes to its shapes and interaction effects.
-While for all other platforms and also any build used on the web, we will use a more platform-agnostic design.
-It will be a bit more iOS like in its design for shapes and interaction effects.
+We create a custom theme that is adaptive to the platform it runs on.
+On Android, we use default Material-3 designs when it comes to its shapes and interaction effects.
+For all other platforms and also any build used on the web, we use a more platform-agnostic design.
+It is more iOS like in its design, for shapes and interaction effects and surface colors.

+> The choice to make our platform adaptive response impact web builds on all used platforms means that when the app is run in a browser on Android, it also uses the none Material design.
+>
-The choice to make our platform adaptive response impact web builds one all used platforms, means that when the app is run in a browser on Android, it will then also use the none Material default design.
-If you prefer, you could also make the platform adaptive response so that in a web browser on Android it also uses the default Material style.
-This might make more sense if you intend for the web build to be used as a PWA on Android devices.
-To use the PWA instead of compiled Android app, or as a solution for causal users that do not want to install an app.
-However, in this example, all web usage will look the same and use the none default Material design, while only the build as an Android app will use the Material default design.
+>We could make the platform adaptive response so that in a web browser on Android it also uses the default Material-3 style.
+This is a good choice if we intend for the web build to be used as a PWA on Android devices, as an occasional replacement for the actual Android build, so it looks the same as the Android build.
+This is useful we want to offer the PWA as an option for causal users that do not want to install an app.
+>
+>In this case, we wanted **all web usage to look the same** and use the none Material design.
+Only the build for Android devices use the Material-3 default design.
+We could say that the web usage is primarily intended for users using our app via a web browser on a desktop or laptop computer.
+>
+>To make the web build have just one style is slightly more complicated than letting it keep the Android style when using the web build in a browser on an Android device.
+With this demo, we also wanted to highlight this difference in adaptive design choices.

-Some of our adaptive design examples are shown below:
+Our platform adaptive design examples are shown below:

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/adaptive_design1.png" alt="Adaptive design goals one" />
 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/adaptive_design2.png" alt="Adaptive design goals two" />
 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/adaptive_design3.png" alt="Adaptive design goals three" />
 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/adaptive_design4.png" alt="Adaptive design goals four" />

-To achieve this design goal we weill add some additional design tokes to our `ThemeTokens` class.
-These will be used to determine if the build is an Android build or not, and if it is a web build or not.
-We will also add some design tokens that will be used to define the shape and style of the buttons, switches, and chips in the app.
-Mostly, these are just border radius and shapes that we will use on other platforms than Android.
-On Android, we will use the default Material-3 shapes.
+To achieve this design goal, we add a few more design tokes to our `ThemeTokens` class.
+The main one is used to determine if the build is made for an Android device or not.

+We also add design tokens that are used to define the shape and style of the buttons, switches, and chips in the app.
+Mostly, border radius and shapes that we use on other platforms than Android.
+On Android, we use the default Material-3 shapes.

 ```dart
 /// Const theme token values.